Stay Warm and Well: Immune Support to Prevent Viral Infections

 Elderberry (Sambucus Nigra) berries inhibit the ability of respiratory and influenza viruses to enter cells and also reduce the viruses ability to replicate once a cell is infected.
 In addition to these potent anti-viral properties Elderberry extracts have anti-inflammatory effects on the lungs being helpful for preventing bronchitis and pneumonia.
 Elderberry extracts are antimicrobial against strep bacteria which are a common cause of secondary bacterial infections.
 This amazing berry can be taken daily as a capsule, tincture, tea or tasty syrup.

 Beta Glucans (found in mushrooms, barley, oats and seaweed) increase white blood cell production, movement, activity and have a balancing effect on immune function.
 Consuming these foods in the diet or adding in a balanced mushroom supplement into your daily routine can be helpful during cold and flu season.
+We have a favourite mushroom blend available at the office.

 Castor oil encourages lymph and blood flow and boosts immune function when applied topically over the abdomen before bed.
 Xylitol saline nasal sprays can be helpful to keep the nasal mucosa hydrated and to flush any viruses or bacteria out of the nasal passages before they have the chance to colonize and replicate.